FAQs

 Q: "If a model arrives damaged what should I do?"

 A: If a model that you bought from us arrives damaged as a result of shipping, then your package will be the first one damaged—ever!
 In all the years that we've been selling and shipping brass model trains, not one of them has ever been damaged because we know it's our responsibility as the shipper, to pack models to survive most any situation during transit.
-In the highly unlikely event that you receive anything from us in a damaged condition, then please call us right away so that we can create a solution for you: 630-893-5719
+In the highly unlikely event that you receive anything from us in a damaged condition, then please call us right away so that we can create a solution for you: 630-893-5719, be prepared to leave a voice message when you call.

 Q: "There are certain models that I simply do not want shipped to me.
 I'd rather arrange to pick them up in person.
 Is that possible?"

 A: Yes, absolutely.
-The same goes for Professional Services work and models being sent to us for consignment sale.
+The same goes for Professional Services work and models being sent to us for consigned or outright sale.
 Any time that you'd rather drop off and/or pick up your models, we're happy to arrange that for you.

 Q: "Is it possible for you to come to my home to pick up models?"